wendashi/Cool-GenAI-Fashion-Papers/README.md

 # Cool-GenAI-Fashion-Papers

 🕶️ Cool resources about GenAI-Fashion! (papers, workshops, companies, ...) (constantly updating)

 All the listed GenAI-Fashion papers have been published from 2022 onwards (including 2022).

-Before 2022, please refer to [Other Useful Resources](#other-useful-resources).
+For resources before 2022, please refer to [Other Useful Resources](#link-to-other-useful-resources).

-Feel free to send a PR or issue.
+Feel free to send a PR or open an issue.

 __TOC__
 * [Papers](#papers)